alemart/encantar-js/docs/index.md

 [![Demo](./img/mage.gif)](./demos/hello-three/poster.html){ ._blank } [![Game](./img/basketball.gif)](./demos/basketball/poster.html){ ._blank }

+:heart:{ .heart } encantar.js is an Augmented Reality technology which I develop independently.
+Support the continuance of this work by [purchasing your copy](https://ko-fi.com/s/3ee4182cb6).
+You can also [become a sponsor](https://github.com/sponsors/alemart).
+Thank you!

 ## Features

 * **Image tracking**: track detailed images such as book covers, cartoons and photos.
 No need of manual training!